All aboard Chanel Airways as Lagerfeld's imagination takes flight

 Model Edie Campbell kicked off the show in a pink and green check jumpsuit while wheeling a black quilted luggage trolley into the hall.

-Other models followed in colored tweed boucle jackets with matching pleated skirts falling just over the knee, wide-leg trousers and embroidered denim ensembles.
+Other models followed in coloured tweed boucle jackets with matching pleated skirts falling just over the knee, wide-leg trousers and embroidered denim ensembles.

 The aviation theme was evident with aeroplane and departure board prints adorning several outfits.

-The staple Chanel suit came in monochrome print or pastel colors, tied at the waist with a ribbon.
+The staple Chanel suit came in monochrome print or pastel colours, tied at the waist with a ribbon.

 There was plenty of glitz in shiny silver evening tops and jackets worn with black skirts, sometimes over trousers.